durbasmriti/CV_PclubTask/README.md

 - My google colab was also crashing at times for non-availability of RAM.
 - I then tried reducing batch size to minimize the RAM usage but it compromised the accuracy .
 - later I switched my google account and got access to GPU again and took the screenshots and GPU takes really less time compared to CPU.
+- I even commented out some codes for plotting images as they were taking a lot of RAM .